 academic facing ethical issues at her university; and a former Christian Brother who travels to the holy city

 to pray for his ailing stepsister and to climb on his knees the twenty-eight steps of La Scala Santa.

 Connecting these characters are several background, recurring figures, including a Roman performance artist

 who believes he is the reincarnation of Caravaggio, a young woman from Ferentino who plays the organetto

-history of one or more of Rome’s churches.
-In that way, each of the stories is ekphrasic.
+in of one or more of Rome’s churches.